 What Michigan Dining is Doing

 We’re always looking for new and better ways to offer fresh local foods while also supporting sustainable dining practices.
 The summary below provides a quick snapshot.
-To learn more, check out Planet Blue or download our Sustainability Guide.
+To learn more about sustainability at Michigan, check out Planet Blue.

 Local & Sustainable Foods

 Our very short Michigan growing season is a challenge to us when it comes to local produce, but we use as much as we can in season.
-Michigan Dining — in collaboration with Central Student Government, Office of Campus Sustainability, and MHealthy — hosts weekly M Farmers Markets from June through October.
-Markets are Mondays at the Michigan Union and Fridays at Pierpont Commons.
-For more information visit mhealthy.umich.edu/produce.
+Michigan Dining works with LaGrasso, Lesser Farms, J&T Todosciuk Farms, and the UM Campus Farm to serve you fresh, local produce as much as possible.

-Michigan Milk – All the milk, yogurt and soft serve ice cream served in the dining halls comes from Prairie Farms, a dairy cooperative made up of local Michigan dairy farms and contains no genetically engineered hormones.
-Every glass, scoop or cone helps us support Help Michigan farm families!
+Michigan Dairy – All the milk, yogurt and soft-serve ice cream served in the dining halls comes from Prairie Farms, a dairy cooperative made up of local Michigan dairy farms and contains no genetically engineered hormones.
+Every glass, scoop or cone helps us support Michigan farm families!

-Sustainable Seafood – Michigan Dining partners with Sea To Table, a company that connects chefs with local fishermen from small-scale sustainable wild fisheries. .
-Michigan Dining is also the first Big Ten university to gain Marine Stewardship Council (MSC) Chain of Custody certification.
+Sustainable Seafood – Michigan Dining is the first Big Ten university to gain Marine Stewardship Council (MSC) Chain of Custody certification.
 MSC is a global, non-profit organization that promotes sustainable fisheries and responsible fishing practices worldwide.
-Look for the MSC logo when choosing entrees in the dining centers.
+Look for the MSC logo when choosing entrees in the dining halls.

-Organic Fair Trade Coffee – Every drop of coffee served in our cafes, markets and dining halls is organic fair trade and made from beans roasted less than 15 miles from Ann Arbor.
+Organic Fair Trade Coffee – Every drop of coffee served in our dining halls and JavaBlu cafes is organic fair trade and made from beans roasted less than 15 miles from Ann Arbor by M-36.
 Stop at your favorite Michigan Dining café and try one of our single origin farmer direct coffees and help us help small family farmers.

 Local Organic Tea – We carry Light of Day Organic Teas, grown just outside Traverse City on the company’s certified Demeter Biodynamic farm, in all of our dining halls and cafés.